Disease Guide ·Elbow Dysplasia ·2026

 What Is Elbow Dysplasia

-Elbow dysplasia is a group of developmental abnormalities of the elbow joint including fragmented coronoid process, ununited anconeal process, and osteochondritis dissecans.
-The three bones (radius, ulna, humerus) grow at different rates, creating poor joint conformation.
-Genetics is the primary cause, with diet and exercise as contributing factors.
+Elbow dysplasia is a developmental abnormality where the three bones (radius, ulna, humerus) grow at different rates, creating poor joint conformation.
+Genetics is the primary cause; diet and exercise are contributing factors.
 Most common orthopedic disease in large breeds

 Symptoms - What to Watch For

-Front leg lameness that worsens after exercise.
-Stiffness after resting, especially in the morning.
-Reluctance to extend or flex the elbow.
-Swelling around the elbow joint.
-Turning the paw outward when standing.
-Reduced range of motion.
-Symptoms typically appear between 4-18 months of age.
+Front leg lameness worsening after exercise.
+Morning stiffness and reluctance to flex the elbow.
+Swelling, outward paw rotation, and reduced range of motion.
+Typically appear 4-18 months of age.
 Often affects both elbows

 Diagnosis - $300-$800